 - The program is widely open to the research community.
 Senior as well as junior scientists are welcomed to submit an application.
 Special attention will be paid in the evaluation process to avoid any bias toward the track record of the investigators.
 The research could originate from single or multiple academic laboratories, hospital teams, biotechnology companies, contract research organizations (CROs) or any other entities.
 In contrast to the Focus competition, public/private partnerships are not required and single laboratories are eligible and encouraged to apply.
 Please note that multinational pharmaceutical companies are not eligible for CQDM’s funding;

-- The research must be performed in the province of Quebec.
+The research must be performed in the provinces of Quebec and/or Ontario.

 Maximum 2 years.

-$150,000 - $300,000 over a two-year period.
-Please note that the amount requested must be well justified and will be taken into account in the final selection of the projects.
+Grants will be for a maximum of $300,000 over a two-year period.
+The amount requested must be well justified and will be taken into account in the final selection of the projects.